vinceecws/FaceRecoAlarmClock-Kivy/README.md

 The alarm clock in MorningFace works just like any other, with a catch: no turning off until you stand in front of it and pose for a hearty bedface portrait!

 ### Minimal set-up
-Just clone the repository, and run the app.
+Just clone the repository, and run the app from terminal/cmd by doing `python AlarmClockApp.py`.
 The ML-integrated smart alarm clock will take care of the rest.
 Pretty self-explanatory right?
 Now go see your Morning Face get better and better!